ailintom/Egyptological-Museum-Search/README.md

   This php script should be used as follows:
   .../mus.php?museum=AAA&no=###
   Where AAA is the museum name and ### is the object's accession number.

+  The script was developed for PHP 5.3 and was tested to work with a MySQL-compatible Percona Database on an Apache server of a shared web-hosting.

   It operates in different modes depending on the museum website.
   It aims to form correct search URLs for museums websites, which support GET queries.